redevil1/bypass-captcha/README.md

 # bypass-captcha

-a python script to automatic recaptcha with selenium python
+a python script to automatic recaptcha with selenium python.
+This python script can solve recaptcha v2.

 Proof :-